Lorentz gauge and Coulomb gauge for tetrad field of gravity

-(iii) To determine the LIFs in the curved spacetime, the sixteen functions $\dut{e}{\alpha}{\mu}(x)$ of tetrad field should be fixed.
-The orthonormality condition in Eq.~(\ref{orthcon}) represents ten constrains on the tetrad field, so there are only six degrees of freedom for the tetrad field, which are exactly the three degrees of pure boosts and three degrees of the spatial rotations for the gauge transformation $\Lambda(x)$.
-As the Lorentz connection $\omega_\mu(x)$ is an antisymmetric matrix, both the Lorentz gauge and Coulomb gauge in Eq.~(\ref{Lorentz2}) and Eq.~(\ref{Coulomb}) exactly contain six constrains, and roughly speaking, seem to fix the gauge transformation completely.
-More rigorously, under a gauge transformation in Eq.~(\ref{gaugetrans}), to preserve Lorentz gauge condition in Eq.~(\ref{Lorentz2}), it is required that \be g^{\mu\nu}\nabla_\mu(\Lambda\partial_\nu\Lambda^{-1})+g^{\mu\nu}[\Lambda\omega_\mu\Lambda^{-1},\Lambda\partial_\nu\Lambda^{-1}]=0. \ee Obviously, the solution for the gauge transformation $\Lambda(x)$ satisfying the equation above is not unique, at least for some simple cases.
+(ii) To determine the LIFs in the curved spacetime, the sixteen functions $\dut{e}{\alpha}{\mu}(x)$ of tetrad field should be fixed.
+The orthonormality condition in Eq.~\eqref{orthcon} represents ten constrains on the tetrad field, so there are still six degrees of freedom for the tetrad field, which are exactly the three degrees of pure boosts and three degrees of the spatial rotations for the gauge transformation $\Lambda(x)$.
+As the Lorentz connection $\omega_\mu(x)$ is an antisymmetric matrix, both the Lorentz gauge and Coulomb gauge in Eq.~\eqref{Lorentz2} and Eq.~\eqref{Coulomb2} exactly contain six constrains, and roughly speaking, seem to fix the gauge transformation completely.
+However, more rigorously, under a gauge transformation in Eq.~\eqref{gaugetrans}, to preserve Lorentz gauge condition in Eq.~\eqref{Lorentz2}, it is required that \be g^{\mu\nu}\nabla_\mu(\Lambda\partial_\nu\Lambda^{-1})+g^{\mu\nu}[\Lambda\omega_\mu\Lambda^{-1},\Lambda\partial_\nu\Lambda^{-1}]=0, \ee and obviously, the solution for the gauge transformation $\Lambda(x)$ satisfying the equation above is not unique, at least for some simple cases.
 Therefore, the Lorentz gauge for tetrad field does not fix the gauge completely in general, and the same result holds for Coulomb gauge.
-Nevertheless, the degrees of freedom unconstrained by the two gauges in tetrad field should have different meanings as in the electrodynamics, but it is difficult to completely clarify the differences due to the complication from Abelian to non-Abelian gauge theory, and only a brief discussion about this is provided in the next.
+Nevertheless, the degrees of freedom unconstrained by the two gauges in tetrad field should have different meanings, but it is not easy to completely clarify the differences due to the complication from Abelian to non-Abelian gauge theory, and only brief discussions about the disparate characteristics of the two gauge conditions are provided in the next.